Free Express Delivery On All Products. No Hidden Charges On Any Products.

 Tax included and shipping calculated at checkout

-A hybrid mattress, as the name suggests, combines a number of different materials and mattress technologies.
-Most commonly, a multi-layer hybrid bed combines a spring system with an additional layer of memory foam, gel or latex to offer an amalgamation of the strong support of a spring mattress with the additional pressure relief from a foam or gel layer on top.
+A hybrid mattress combines a spring system with an additional layer of memory foam, gel or latex to offer the strong support of a spring mattress combined with the additional comfort and pressure relief of a foam or gel layer on top.

-As a detailed extension to our Mattress Buying Guide, we take a deeper look at the construction, materials and the pros and cons of the hybrid mattress.
+As part of our series on the different types of mattresses, we take a deeper look at the construction, materials and the pros and cons of the hybrid mattress.

 1) Combination comfort